Francis and No. 3 Houston host Tulsa

 Houston Cougars (12-1) at Tulsa Golden Hurricane (4-7)

 The Cougars are 2-0 on the road.
-Houston has a 9-1 record against opponents above .500.
+Houston has a 9-1 record against opponents over .500.

-The Golden Hurricane and Cougars match up Wednesday for the first time in AAC play this season.
+The Golden Hurricane and Cougars meet Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Anthony Pritchard is averaging 8.2 points and 3.5 assists for the Golden Hurricane.
-Sam Griffin is averaging 15.0 points over the last 10 games for Tulsa.
+Sam Griffin is averaging 15.0 points and 3.3 rebounds while shooting 39.1% over the last 10 games for Tulsa.

-Marcus Sasser is scoring 16.0 points per game and averaging 2.7 rebounds for the Cougars.
-Jamal Shead is averaging 1.4 made 3-pointers over the last 10 games for Houston.
+Jamal Shead is averaging 7.7 points, 5.8 assists and 2.2 steals for the Cougars.
+Marcus Sasser is averaging 16 points and 1.5 steals over the past 10 games for Houston.

 LAST 10 GAMES: Golden Hurricane: 4-6, averaging 68.9 points, 29.9 rebounds, 12.4 assists, 6.8 steals and 2.2 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 71.5 points per game.